2022 was undoubtedly a year for change.

 The driving force behind the shift from a technology-centered to an outcome-centered approach to digital transformation is the proliferation of SaaS solutions.
 As more software companies implement SaaS-based subscription models, it’s easier for large enterprises to buy and implement software.

-Large companies, on average, spend more than $4 million on SaaS subscriptions a year and use more than 280 different applications, according to 2020 statistics.
+Large companies, on average, spend more than $4 million on SaaS subscriptions a year and use more than 280 different applications.